The Thirteenth Amendment 'Exception' to the State Action Doctrine: An Originalist Reappraisal

-This Essay uses reasonable-observer originalism to examine the text and context of the Thirteenth Amendment.
-This is the first analysis that finds that Section 1 of the Thirteenth Amendment is not the aberration that most have claimed; it is consistent with the state action doctrine and only applies to governmental actors.
-However, Section 2 allows Congress to act on private individuals when a state has refused to enforce its generally-applicable laws protecting bodily integrity and freedom from restraint.
-Both aspects of this analysis demonstrate how the case law that has arisen from the Thirteenth Amendment is in harmony with the revised view set forth in this Essay, and that the constitutional ban of slavery is properly understood as an anti-caste provision prohibiting discriminatory governmental exemptions from laws protecting persons from physical force.
+This Article uses reasonable observer originalism to examine the text and context of the Thirteenth Amendment.
+This is the first analysis that finds that Section One of the Thirteenth Amendment is not the aberration that most have claimed; it is consistent with the state action doctrine and only applies to governmental actors.
+However, Section Two allows Congress to act on private individuals when a state has refused to enforce its generally applicable laws protecting bodily integrity and freedom from restraint.
+Both aspects of this analysis demonstrate how the case law that has arisen from the Thirteenth Amendment is in harmony with the revised view set forth in this Article, and that the constitutional ban of slavery is properly understood as an anti-caste provision prohibiting discriminatory governmental exemptions from laws protecting persons from physical force.

-Keywords: slavery, Thirteenth Amendment, state action doctrine, originalism, textualismAccepted Paper Series
+Keywords: slavery, originalism, originalist, textualism, textualist, Thirteenth Amendment, Fourteenth Amendment, state action doctrine

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.